 Monitoring.
 McNary biologists and biological technicians monitor the dam populations of gulls, grebes, Caspian terns, white pelicans and double-crested cormorants at least once per day, seven days a week, from April 1 through September 30, the juvenile fish bypass season at McNary.
 The project may monitor populations more frequently, as needed, during bird population surges or outside this time window.
 We will include observations of hazing activity, hazing hours, boat hazing, monitoring times, foraging/non-foraging activity, etc.

 Action Plan.
-Bird hazing occurs April 19 through July 25.
-Double shifts (16 hours per day) are used during the period of the greatest bird activity, April 26 through July 11.
-Boat hazing is also used from April 26 through July 11, for 6 hours per day, 3 days per week (except Sundays).
+Bird hazing occurs April 25 through July 24.
+Double shifts (12 hours per day) are used during the period of the greatest bird activity, April 25 through July 10, 6 days per week.
+Boat hazing is also used from May 2 through July 10, for 10 hours per day, 3 days per week (except Sundays).
 Hazing crews may at their discretion deploy limited lethal take of gulls and cormorants, particularly if hazing by itself loses its effectiveness.
 Project personnel may deploy a limited number of propane cannons and electronic bird alarms from time-to-time, typically early in the season.
 Overhead avian deterrent wires are located along the powerhouse tailrace.
-A hydrocannon is situated at the juvenile fish bypass outfall.
+The sprinkler system on the juvenile fish bypass outfall and associated plumbing and electrical supply were lost during higher flows in 2019.
+Deterrent lasers and bird calls are currently being used to reduce avian predators at the outfall pipe.

 Incident Response.
 When surges of predatory birds become apparent, the project will conduct the following actions based on the number of birds present: